A porcini pasta recipe from Tuscany.

 The most highly appreciated from a culinary point of view is Boletus edulis, or the king bolete.
 This is usually the mushroom people refer to when they say porcini and this is the one the Italians use in their cuisine to make some of the most delicious dishes in their repertoire! (in my opinion anyway!)

-Fresh, frozen or dried porcini?
+Which are better; fresh, frozen or dried porcini?

-Among the most popular ways to cook Boletus edulis in Italy are in risotto or with pasta.
+Among the most popular ways to cook Boletus edulis in Italy are in risotto or with pasta like this tagliatelle with porcini recipe.
 Since fresh ones are hard to come by, seasonal and expensive when bought, many people (even in Italy) use dried or frozen mushrooms instead.

 This recipe is originally from Tuscany but porcini are cooked with pasta throughout the Italian peninsula.
 Some recipes are pretty simple like this one (just the mushrooms, wine, garlic and wild mint or thyme) but others include vegetables such as peas or meat such as speck or sausage.

 What pasta to use.